-Clop Ransomware: Overview, Operating Mode, Prevention and Removal
+Clop Ransomware: Overview, Operating Mode, and Prevention

 How Does Clop Ransomware Work?
-Essential Steps in Removing the Clop Ransomware

 Clop Ransomware belonging to a popular Cryptomix ransomware family is a dangerous file encrypting virus which actively avoids the security unprotected system and encrypts the saved files by planting the .Clop extension.

 It exploits AES cipher to encrypt pictures, videos, music, databases papers, and attach .CLOP or .CIOP file extension, which prevents victims from accessing personal data.
 For example, “sample.jpg” is renamed to “sample.jpg.Clop”.